Frequently Asked Questions (FAQ)

 How long do I have to get my degree?

-Students who are on campus and studying full time, have 2 or 3 semester to complete the degree.
-Careful course planning with an academic advisor will help each student with their individualized academic plan.
-Students enrolled in the online program typically work full-time and study part-time.
-For this reason, online students have up to five years to complete the program.
-If more time is needed, an extension may be requested, and an extension may be granted from the Graduate College.
+On campus students have a maximum of 3 semesters to complete their degree.
+Course planning with an academic advisor will help each student with their individualized academic plan.
+Students enrolled in the online program typically study part time while working full-time and therefore have up to five years to complete the program.
+If an extension is desired beyond 3 semesters (on campus students) or 5 years (online students), students may request an extension through the Graduate College petition process.